Wharton County Vehicle Impound Guide

 Facing a DUI arrest can put a strain on your finances.
 If you're struggling to afford the impound fees, consider these options:

-- Payment plans (some lots offer this): Inquire with the impound lot about payment plan options.
+- Payment Plans (Some Lots Offer This): Inquire with the impound lot about payment plan options.
 Some may allow you to pay the fees in installments.

 After Retrieval

-Once you've retrieved your vehicle, take these steps:
+After you retrieve your vehicle, take these important steps:

-Take detailed photos of any damage you find.
+- Document Any Damage: Take photos and videos of any damage you find.